Sango, Tennessee

 Sango is an unincorporated community in the southeastern corner of Montgomery County, Tennessee, about 5 miles east of Clarksville.
 It is located near Interstate 24, 30 minutes northwest of Nashville.

-Once primarily a rural community consisting largely of prime farmland, many new housing developments have gone up in the past few years.
+Once primarily a rural community consisting largely of prime farmland, many new housing developments have gone up in the past few years and has become very suburban.

+As Sango is neither an incorporated community nor a census-designated place, it has no clearly defined boundaries.
+It roughly covers an area stretching from U.S. Route 41A to just beyond Interstate 24.
+Sango is considered to have a higher standard of living when compared to other similarly sized towns in middle Tennessee.

+History

 From before the Civil War to at least 1990, tobacco was the main cash crop in Sango.
 Besides burley and some flue-cured tobaccos, high-quality dark-fired (wood smoke-cured) tobacco was grown in Sango, as well as throughout Montgomery County.
 During the tobacco wars of 1904 to 1908 (between the farmers and the Duke tobacco monopoly), a key battle between the "Night Riders" (farmers) and agents of the tobacco monopoly took place at the intersection of Bagwell and Sango Roads, in eastern Sango.

-As Sango is neither an incorporated community nor a census-designated place, it has no clearly defined boundaries.
-It roughly covers an area stretching from U.S. Route 41A to just beyond Interstate 24.